Skip to content

 • Provide 1.05V to the DECRF pin

-The image below is a schematic of a nRF53 SoC showing which pins to apply these voltages to.
+This is a placeholder for the reference: fig-schematic-showing-where-to-apply-voltages shows a schematic of a nRF53 SoC showing which pins to apply these voltages to.

 Schematic showing where to connect the two voltages up to on an nRF53 SoC.